Home / All Recipes / Japanese / Chocolate Tofu Pudding

 - Bloom gelatin.
 Pour water in a microwave-proof bowl, then sprinkle gelatin to bloom.
 Set aside.

 - Mix espresso with milk.
-If you are adding instant espresso powder, heat the milk in a microwave-proof bowl, then stir in instant espresso powder until the powder dissolves.
+If adding instant espresso powder, heat the milk in a microwave-proof bowl, then stir in instant espresso powder until it dissolves.
 Set aside.
-By the way, espresso makes the chocolate pudding even more chocolatey.

 - Puree tofu.
-Place silken tofu, cocoa powder, and sugar in a food processor.
-Puree until smooth, then transfer to a mixing bowl.
+Place silken tofu, cocoa powder, and sugar in a blender.
+Puree until smooth.

 - Add liquid.
 Add milk, orange oil/orange zest (if using), and orange liqueur (if using) to the chocolate and tofu mixture.
-Whisk together everything.
+Blend until evenly mixed.

 - Let the pudding set.
 Pour the pudding mixture into your favorite molds and let them firm up in the fridge.
 It usually takes about 1 hour.
 Serve chill.